crespohector/welcome-to-mod-7/README.md

 * TAs will take notes regardless of whether your standup check in seems like it went well or not.
 * TA notes will include whether you met yesterdays goal fully / partially / not at all.
 * TA notes will also include 3-5 word description of your goal for tomorrow.

+## Complete ONE FEATURE before moving on to the next.
+* Design Documents: Functional Requirements, Schema Diagram, Backend Routes, Frontend Routes, Timeline for Completion
+* General Workflow:
+    * DB Tables => Backend Routes => Frontend Components => Error Handling => Styling
+* Do not leave default styling for HTML elements such as buttons, inputs, textareas, etc.

+> This general workflow is what's to be expected and will help with understanding how the data flow works from the backend to the frontend.

 ---